aiden200/robotics_from_scratch/README.md

 ## 📈 Progress Tracking

 Check out the [`Daily Progress/`](daily_progress) folder for daily updates.
-The goal is consistent progress, even if some days are slow.
+My goal is to maintain **consistent progress**, even on slower days.

+As a **full-time researcher and part-time student**, my progress will be steady but may vary until I complete my degree and my current research.

 ## 🎯 Objectives